 The hemoglobin HPLC test quantifies the different types of hemoglobin in the blood of the parent, to identify if their baby carries a risk of having thalassemia.

 This screening helps to identify if the couple is carrying the same recessive gene mutation.
-Meaning, the carriers might be healthy but together they may pass on the genetic condition to their offspring.
+The carriers might be asymptomatic but together they have a 25% chance of passing on the mutation to their baby.

 Connecting Crysta parents to multidisciplinary healthcare specialists, routine testing through an online E-module